Azure/azure-sdk-for-js/transitiveDeps.md

 For more information on `npm audit` please refer to the [npm-audit documentation][npm-audit].

-> If you are using Yarn you can use [yarn npm audit][yarn-npm-audit] with similar results.
+> If you are using Yarn you can use `yarn npm audit` with similar results.

 ### Using `npm update`